khoih-prog/RPI_PICO_TimerInterrupt/README.md

 ---

-Now with these new `16 ISR-based timers` (while consuming only **1 hardware timer**), the maximum interval is practically unlimited (limited only by unsigned long miliseconds).
+Now with these new `16 ISR-based timers` (while consuming only **1 hardware timer**), the maximum interval is practically unlimited (limited only by unsigned long milliseconds).
 The accuracy is nearly perfect compared to software timers.
 The most important feature is they're ISR-based timers Therefore, their executions are not blocked by bad-behaving functions / tasks.
 This important feature is absolutely necessary for mission-critical tasks.

 The `ISR_Timer_Complex` example will demonstrate the nearly perfect accuracy compared to software timers by printing the actual elapsed millisecs of each type of timers.